-In addition to the amounts of wealth, families of different races also vary markedly along multiple other dimensions that are associated with the accumulation of wealth.
+In addition to holding different amounts of wealth, families of different races also vary markedly along multiple other dimensions that are associated with the accumulation of wealth.
 The "typical" white family, for example, had private wealth of \$246,000 in 2019, compared with \$35,000 for the "typical" Black family (Table 3).
-The typical white family, though, includes a married couple where one of the members holds a bachelor's degree and there is a combined history of 41 years of full-time work.
+The typical white family, though, is headed by a married/partnered couple that has a combined history of 41 years of full-time work and includes one member with a bachelor's degree.
 The typical Black family, on the other hand, is headed by a single adult with either a high school diploma, some college or an associate degree, and 28 years of full-time work.

-To understand the racial wealth gaps we observe, to make sense of the factors that account for their persistence, we need to take into account the various dimension along which families of various races differ.
+To understand the racial wealth gaps we observe, to make sense of the factors that account for their persistence, we need to take into account the dimension along which families of various races differ.
 We need to give particular attention to those factors that-independent of race-we know to be associated with the accumulation of wealth.